zeeza18/Healthcare-Application/README.md

-# Writing the provided README content to a raw file
-readme_content = """
 # Healthcare Application

 This is a Healthcare Application designed to improve patient care by leveraging modern technologies.
 The application includes features for patient management, appointment scheduling, and more.